letwolf/LwScrollBar/README.md

 ## What is the purpose of lw-scroll?

-lw-scroll does not emulate user scrolling, but only hides its own scrollbars. lw-scroll is a cross-browser solution that is most likely to suit you.
+lw-scroll does not emulate user scrolling, but only hides the native scroll bars. lw-scroll is a cross-browser solution most suitable for you.

 ## Table of Contents